Organic-Code/ymph/README.md

 	                             An instance of ymph should already be running and have the same temp directory

 	--load-ahead <N>             Specify the number of audio files to load ahead.
 Defaults to 3.
-	--show-cache                 Show the list of files in cache folder --clear-cache                Clears the cache
-	--deps-chk                   Check dependencies
-	--download-dir <folder>  -d  specifies a folder where to download audio file Defaults to $XDG_CACHE_HOME/ymph,
+	--show-cache                 Show the list of files in cache folder.
+Any subsequent argument is ignored --search <regex>             Search a particular music in the cache.
+Any subsequent argument is ignored --clear-cache                Clears the cache.
+Any subsequent argument is ignored --deps-chk                   Check dependencies.
+Any subsequent argument is ignored --download-dir <folder>  -d  specifies a folder where to download audio file Defaults to $XDG_CACHE_HOME/ymph,
 	                                      or $HOME/.cache/ymph if $XDG_CACHE_HOME is not set